-- The number of credit and contact hours allocated to each course and its place in the academic calendar are determined by the Curriculum Committee.
-This information and the official academic calendar are published in the UMMC Bulletin. - The schedules for day-to-day course activities in the M1 and M2 years are collectively developed by the course directors responsible for each year of training, in collaboration with the Office of Medical Education. - Each course is assigned a certain number of contact hours, based upon its number of credit hours, that cannot be exceeded.
+• The number of credit and contact hours allocated to each course and its place in the academic calendar are determined by the Curriculum Committee.
+This information and the official academic calendar are published in the UMMC Bulletin.

+• The schedules for day-to-day course activities in the M1 and M2 years are collectively developed by the course directors responsible for each year of training, in collaboration with the Office of Medical Education.

+• Each course is assigned a certain number of contact hours, based upon its number of credit hours, that cannot be exceeded.
 A contact hour is defined as any required interaction between the student and the course.
 In addition to lectures, lab sessions, small groups, simulations, quizzes, and examinations; this also includes self or independent study time, including time necessary to prepare for a small group, lab, or flipped classroom session, as well as any out of class assignments.
 Students cannot be required to be on campus while awaiting setup of labs or examinations between in-class and practical sessions without the total hours being included in contact hours.
 Contact hours do not include time necessary to complete textbook readings before routine lectures, time spent studying for class, or attendance at optional review sessions before an examination.

 • The preclinical course directors and Curriculum Committee have specified that, in general, no more than 6 clock hours of contact time for any one student should be scheduled in one day and no more than 30 hours in a week.
-Exceptions to this may be granted by the assistant dean for academic affairs, assistant dean for curriculum or vice dean of medical education in exceptional circumstances, such as rescheduling due to faculty illness or inclement weather, guest speakers with limited availability, or when there is significant free time in the days or week before or after the affected time period.
+Exceptions to this may be granted by the assistant dean for academic affairs or vice dean of medical education in exceptional circumstances, such as rescheduling due to faculty illness or inclement weather, guest speakers with limited availability, or when there is significant free time in the days or week immediately before or after the affected time period.

-- During the preclinical years, certain course sessions may be designated as having mandatory attendence by the course director.
-Examples of sessions that may be designated as such include those containing active learning components, guest presenters from outside the School of Medicine, or containing critical information. - In the event of unforeseeable circumstances (e.g. faculty illness or inclement weather) the course director may revise the course schedule, provided the changes do not conflict with other courses, required student activities, or put an undue time burden on students. - Scheduling changes that occur within 2 days prior to any test must be approved by the assistant dean for academic affairs, assistant dean for curriculum, or the vice dean of medical education. - Students must receive 24 hours of notice for all scheduling changes. - During the M3 and M4 years, the day-to-day schedule is the responsibility of the individual course directors, in collaboration with the Office of Medical Education, provided that it complies with the campus academic calendar and student duty hour restrictions, which are the same as resident duty hours mandated by the ACGME. - Course schedules must be made accessible through Canvas.
+• During the preclinical years, certain course sessions may be designated as having mandatory attendance by the course director.
+Examples of sessions that may be designated as such include those containing active learning components, guest presenters from outside the School of Medicine, or containing critical information.

+• In the event of unforeseeable circumstances (e.g. faculty illness or inclement weather) the course director may revise the course schedule, provided the changes do not conflict with other courses, required student activities, or put an undue time burden on students.

+• Scheduling changes that occur within 2 days prior to any test must be approved by the assistant dean for academic affairs or the vice dean of medical education.

+• Students must receive 24 hours of notice for all scheduling changes.

+• During the M3 and M4 years, the day-to-day schedule is the responsibility of the individual course directors, in collaboration with the Office of Medical Education, provided that it complies with the campus academic calendar and student duty hour restrictions, which are the same as resident duty hours mandated by the ACGME.

+• Course schedules must be made accessible through Canvas.

+SCHOOL OF MEDICINE ROOM RESERVATIONS

+- Scheduling of rooms for M1 and M2 years is coordinated by the Office of Medical Education in conjunction with the individual course directors or administrators. - Scheduling of rooms for M3 and M4 years, when necessary for exams or small group discussions, is the responsibility of the course director. - Reservations for rooms located within the School of Medicine Education Building, as well as reservations for the Classroom Wing, amphitheaters, and the "A" classrooms should be made using the Event Management System (EMS), located on the UMMC Intranet.